datum-labs/ElectricSQL-on-Datum/README.md

 ## Deployment

+### Clone Repository

+- Clone this repository locally to have Kustomize files available for modification to your environment.

 ### Prepare Kustomize Manifests

 - Deploy Locations and Networks: Adjust `location-network/locations.yaml` to your preferences for a GCP backed compute location.
 If we decided to alter location city codes, you will need to make corresponding updates to the `workload-*/workload.yaml` manifests.